madebykind/madebykind-v3/content/blog/why-asking-why-charity-strategy-impact.md

 {{< data-capture
-  heading="Download the Strategy Kickstart Canvas" description="Let us know your email address and we’ll send you the canvas along with some tips for how to use it."
+  heading="Download the Strategy Kickstart Canvas" description="Let us know your email address and we’ll send you the canvas along with some tips for how to use it." url="" src="images/be-a-good-human.png" purposes="sending the Strategy Kickstart Canvas and advice on how to use it" tag="3959822"
   >}}

 ## Finding your ‘why’